Choosing the Right Oak Barrels For Your Homebrew

 Its first rise to being an industry-standard came during the time of the Roman Empire.
 By then, winemakers discovered that, beyond just storage convenience, the wine kept in oak barrels took on qualities that improved it by making it smoother and, in some cases, better-tasting.

 And perhaps we’ve nearly forgotten the need for casks for keeping and moving wine, yet we’ve come to acquire a taste for it.
-Oak kegs are an important part of today winemaking (and liquor in general).
+Oak kegs are an important part of todays winemaking and homebrewing.
+There are large varitey of wood age beers and plently of oppurtunity to create your own.

 What are Oak Barrels?